 - A stable agricultural base supporting increasingly diversified businesses.
 Service and tourism businesses have seen significant growth.

 Central Otago is not of course immune to what happens elsewhere.
-The protracted Global Financial Crisis (GFC) recession made its mark here with similar trends in reduced expenditure and tightened credit affecting many.
-The local economy has since recovered strongly and over the last few years has experienced strong growth across all key indicators which has generally been well in excess of both the Otago regional and New Zealand national performance.
+The protracted Global Financial Crisis (GFC) recession made its mark here but the local economy has since recovered well and over the last few years has experienced strong growth across all key indicators, which has generally been well in excess of both the Otago regional and New Zealand national performance.

-If you are interested in more information, please download the copy of the latest BERL Otago Economic Profile, which can be found HERE.
+If you are interested in more information please download a copy of the latest BERL Otago Economic Profile of the Central Otago District, which can be found HERE.

 There is low unemployment and high work force participation across the region, and there has been particularly strong employment growth over recent years.
 Over the last decade average employment growth has been 2.6% - twice the national average.